kjellm/feide/README.md

 See examples/sinatra.rb

-For the examples to work you need a XML file containing proper SAML metadata named feide.xml.
-This file needs to be located at the project root.
+For the example to work you need a XML file containing proper SAML metadata.
+You need to get this metadata directly from FEIDE.
+The examples/feide_template.xml file shows what the metadata should look like.

 Documents describing FEIDE
 --------------------------